Pursuing materials, function, and beauty Development of innovative textiles

 By viewing textiles as ambient media that interface with the environment, we will present through prototypes the expression of textiles that change in response to environmental changes, and textiles that generate changes as they work with the environment.

-Smart textiles that combine design and function
+Traditional techniques and advanced technology Smart textiles that combine design and function

 Hosoo Co.,Ltd., a long-established Nishijin weaving company with a history of more than 300 years, and advanced technology developed by the University of Tokyo and ZOZO NEXT, to create smart textile works that combine the beauty and functionality of ancient Japan.
+All three prototypes will be exhibited for the first time outside Japan, and one of them will be a special updated version of the one shown in Japan.

 WovenGlow